-Since we started Plecto in 2012, I’ve helped to implement sales visualization dashboards in a number of companies including one of the largest companies in the world.
+Since we started Plecto in 2012, I’ve helped implement sales visualization dashboards in several companies, including one of the largest companies in the world.
 I’ve always found that the biggest challenge in implementing performance or motivation dashboards is accessing the right data.

 If you’re looking for an all-in-one solution supporting just about any way of doing sales, Salesforce can definitely bring you there.
 It comes at a cost, though.
 It takes most companies much time and effort to set up Salesforce to their own needs.